Judge dismisses charges against Apple security chief in gun-permit probe

-A court in California on Tuesday dismissed bribery charges against Apple Inc's (AAPL.O) security chief, writing that a key element of the case was "pure speculation" by prosecutors and unsupported by evidence.
+(Reuters) - A court in California on Tuesday dismissed bribery charges against Apple Inc’s security chief, writing that a key element of the case was “pure speculation” by prosecutors and unsupported by evidence.

 The Santa Clara County District Attorney’s Office in November had said a grand jury indicted Apple Chief Security Officer Thomas Moyer and two officers in the Sheriff’s Office.